 Sorrento’s next generation ADC technology platform utilizes innovative conjugation methods to produce stable ADCs by linking the toxin to only specific, preselected sites of an antibody; the resulting ADCs have shown high anti-tumor efficacy in preclinical studies.

-The ADC technology using proprietary conjugation chemistries (called C-Lock and K-Lock), initially developed by Concortis Biosystems, Corp.
-(Concortis).
+ADC technology uses proprietary conjugation chemistries (C-Lock™ and K-Lock™), initially developed by Concortis Biosystems, Corp.

-The combination of C-lock™ and K-lock™ conjugation methods enables multifunctional ADCs, such as dual drug ADCs and Bispecific ADCs.
-We are also actively studying the combination of ADCs with immuno-oncology therapy as new anti-cancer strategy.
+The combination of C-Lock and K-Lock conjugation methods enables multifunctional ADCs, such as dual drug ADCs and Bispecific ADCs.
+We are also actively studying the combination of ADCs with immuno-oncology therapy as a new anti-cancer strategy.